hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 ## Jul 8th, 2014

-- Sign up with your phone number with SMS
+- Sign up for a Strand account with your phone number.
+In the future we'll be using the address book to limit sharing to your friends.
+- Smaller battery life impact.
+Sorry if we've been draining your battery.
+- Switched to a feed format intead of a gallery view.
-- Pull to refresh the gallery, but back to webview for now
+- Pull down to refresh the gallery
-- Settings view where you can report issues etc
+- Settings view where you can report issues, send feedback, and see a map of where the app thinks you are for debugging

 ### Bugs fixed